mohamed653/mohamed653/README.md

 <details>
  <summary><h3>👨‍💻 About Me </h3></summary>
-   I an computer science student with a passion to learn and create awesome, creative solutions to real-world problems
+   # Hi there 👋

+I'm a dotnet developer who loves to create web applications using C#, ASP.NET Core and Azure.

 <!--
 **mohamed653/mohamed653** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.